Ernst-Wilhelm Modrow: World War II

 World War II in Europe began on Friday 1 September 1939 when German forces invaded Poland.
 Modrow was posted to Kampfgruppe zur besonderen Verwendung 108 (KGr.z.b.v.
 108—Fighting Group for Special Use) to fly the Dornier Do 26 flying boat.
-With this unit he flew maritime aerial reconnaissance and supply missions into Narvik during the Norwegian Campaign.
+With this unit he flew maritime aerial reconnaissance and supply missions into Narvik during the Norwegian campaign.
 On 28 May 1940, his Do 26 D-AGNT "Seeadler" and another Do 26 were moored at Rombaksfjord when they came under attack by Royal Air Force (RAF) Hawker Hurricane fighters from No. 46 Squadron led by the New Zealander Flight Lieutenant Patrick Jameson.
 During the attack, Modrow was severely injured and both aircraft destroyed.
 In March 1941, following a period of convalescence, he was posted to Blindflugschule 1 (1st Blind Flying School) as an instructor.
-In April 1942, for one year, Modrow was posted to the Mediterranean theater of operations, flying more than 100 transport missions with the Blohm & Voss BV 222 flying boat with the Lufttransportstaffel (See) 222 (LTS (See) 222—222nd Air Transport Squadron Sea).
+In April 1942, for one year, Modrow was posted to the Mediterranean Theatre, flying more than 100 transport missions with the Blohm & Voss BV 222 flying boat with the Lufttransportstaffel (See) 222 (LTS (See) 222—222nd Air Transport Squadron Sea).
 In April 1943, he was transferred to the Luftwaffe Erprobungsstelle See (Maritime Test Site) at Travemünde.